All-New Compact Crossover Boasts Increased Efficiency, Segment-First Dual-Clutch Transmission and Cutting-Edge Safety Technologies

-The 2016 Tucson design employs sculpted body forms and sporty contours for an athletic, bold and striking appearance.
-The front view proudly presents a hexagonal-shaped grille, a key element of Hyundai’s design signature, enhanced by available high-efficiency LED twin-projector headlights, LED headlight accents and integrated LED Daytime Running Lights (DRLs).
+Continuing Hyundai’s Fluidic Sculpture 2.0 design theme that debuted on the 2015 Genesis, 2016 Tucson employs refined aesthetics with sculpted body forms and sporty contours for an athletic, bold and striking appearance.
+The front is dominated by a hexagonal-shaped grille – a key element of Hyundai’s design signature, enhanced by available high-efficiency LED twin-projector headlights, LED headlight accents and integrated LED Daytime Running Lights (DRLs).
+Even LED door handle approach lamps are available.

-The wheelbase has been increased by more than an inch, for enhanced design proportions, interior flexibility and a smoother ride.
-For the first time, 19-inch alloy wheels will be offered, with a dynamic asymmetrical spoke design, surrounded by forward-raking wheel arch design.
-Even the door handles feature convenient approach LED lamps.
-The new Tucson’s roof rails are sleek and low-profile, for an integrated, functional appearance.
-From the rear, a Z-shaped character line above the rear wheels accentuates an aggressive, sporty side profile.
-The rear view conveys stability and a wide, sporty stance, for agility both on and off-road.
-The taillights also utilize LED technology, creating a premium design element while providing enhanced visibility from the rear.
+Tucson’s wheelbase increases by more than an inch, for enhanced design proportions, interior flexibility and a smoother ride.
+For the first time on Tucson, 19-inch alloy wheels are offered with a dynamic spoke design, housed in forward-raking wheel arches.
+Roof rails are sleek and low-profile for a clean, yet functional appearance.
+From the rear, a Z-shaped character line above the rear wheel accentuates an aggressive, sporty side profile.
+The rear angle conveys stability and a wide, sporty stance, for agility both on and off-road.
+The taillights also apply LED technology, creating a premium design element, while providing enhanced visibility from the rear.
 Finally, twin, bevel-cut chrome exhaust tips and a standard rear spoiler add even more sporty cues from the rear view.

 LARGER INTERIOR WITH PREMIUM MATERIALS

-The 2016 Tucson is longer, wider and has a longer wheelbase than the previous model for greater interior volume and versatility.
-Overall, cargo room has been increased to 31.0 cubic feet, a full five cubic feet over the previous model, with a dual-level rear cargo floor further enhancing cargo-carrying versatility.
+The 2016 Tucson is longer (+3.0 inch), wider (+1.1 inch) and has a longer wheelbase (+1.2 inch) than the previous model for greater interior volume and versatility.
+Overall, cargo room has been increased to 31.0 cubic feet (from 25.7), up more than five cubic feet over the previous model, with a dual-level rear cargo floor further enhancing cargo-carrying versatility.
 The rear liftgate opening has been enlarged in every dimension, for greater cargo flexibility.
 The 60/40 rear seatbacks have a greater range of adjustable recline for varying combinations of passengers and cargo, with an increased available recline of 37 degrees compared with 28 degrees for the previous model.

 2016 Tucson powertrain offerings also have been improved with top efficiency levels as a primary target.
-Base models offer a Nu engine family, 2.0-liter, direct-injected four-cylinder with an estimated 164 horsepower and 151 lb.-ft. of torque, coupled with a 6-speed automatic transmission.
+Base models offer the Nu engine family, 2.0-liter, direct-injected four-cylinder with 164 horsepower and 151 lb.-ft. of torque, coupled with a six-speed automatic transmission.
 The six-speed automatic offers SHIFTRONIC™ manual shifting mode and includes an overdrive lock-up torque converter for higher fuel economy at highway speeds.
-Based on internal tests, fuel economy for the 2.0L FWD model is estimated at 23 (city), 31 (highway), 26 (combined).
-The 26-mpg combined fuel economy rating is a one-mpg improvement over the previous model.
-Further, powertrain NVH has been reduced through hydraulic transmission mounting and recalibrated engine mounts.
+EPA fuel economy for the 2.0L FWD model is rated at 23 (city), 31 (highway), 26 (combined).
+The 26-mpg combined fuel economy rating is a one-mpg improvement over the previous mode base engine.
+Furthermore, powertrain NVH has been reduced through hydraulic transmission mounting and recalibrated engine mounts.

-Eco, Sport and Limited models offer a new, Gamma engine family, 1.6-liter turbocharged, direct-injected four-cylinder with an estimated 175 horsepower and 195 lb.-ft. of torque.
+Eco, Sport and Limited models offer the new Gamma engine family, 1.6-liter turbocharged, direct-injected four-cylinder with 175 horsepower and 195 lb.-ft. of torque.
 Peak torque delivery starts at only 1,500 rpm and holds through 4,500 rpm, for low-RPM responsiveness and performance in everyday driving conditions.
-The turbocharger features low-inertia turbo-spooling response characteristics, and an electronic wastegate control for more precise control of manifold pressure.
+The turbocharger features low-inertia turbo-spooling response characteristics and an electronic wastegate control for more precise control of manifold pressure.
 Internally, piston-cooling oil jets ensure cooler piston temperatures for enhanced engine life.
-Further, the Gamma engine features a new water jacket insert that automatically prioritizes cooling in the upper level of the cylinder block, where more combustion heat is generated, resulting in lower cylinder head temperatures and allowing for leaner air/fuel mixtures for better fuel efficiency.
+The Gamma engine also features a new water jacket insert that prioritizes cooling in the upper level of the cylinder block where more combustion heat is generated, resulting in lower cylinder head temperatures and allowing for leaner air/fuel mixtures for better fuel efficiency.

 The turbo engine is coupled to a new, first-in-segment seven-speed EcoShift® dual-clutch transmission (DCT).
-This dual-clutch transmission offers outstanding efficiency with quick, seamless shifting and brisk acceleration.
-When compared with some competitors’ continuously-variable transmissions, this DCT is able to handle more torque with minimal power interruption throughout the powertrain operating range and with greater durability characteristics.
-Based on internal tests, estimated fuel economy for this powertrain on Eco FWD models is 26 (city), 33 (highway), 29 (combined), a 5-mpg improvement over the former Tucson 2.4L engine.
-Sport and Limited FWD turbo engine models are estimated at 25 (city), 30 (highway), 27 (combined), representing a 3-mpg improvement in combined fuel economy over the former Tucson 2.4L engine.
+This Hyundai-developed dual-clutch transmission offers outstanding efficiency with quick, seamless shifting and brisk acceleration.
+When compared with some competitors’ continuously-variable transmissions, this DCT is able to handle more torque with minimal power interruption throughout the powertrain operating range for a natural acceleration characteristic that consumers expect and offers greater durability.
+EPA fuel economy for this powertrain on Eco FWD models is 26 (city), 33 (highway), 29 (combined), a 5-mpg improvement over the former premium Tucson 2.4L engine.
+Sport and Limited FWD turbo engine models are rated at 25 (city), 30 (highway), 27 (combined), representing a 3-mpg improvement in combined fuel economy over the former Tucson 2.4L engine.
 In addition, the new Tucson’s fuel tank has been increased by 1.1 gallons for even greater driving range.

 ALL-WHEEL DRIVE CAPABILITY